Petrus Johannes van Reysschoot: Life

-After his return to Ghent around 1744 he became a sought after history and portrait painter.
-The governor of the Southern Netherlands Prince Charles Alexander of Lorraine visited Ghent in September 1752 and participated in the jay-shooting of the local crossbowmen's guild of Saint George.
+After his return to Ghent around 1744, he became a sought after history and portrait painter.
+The governor of the Southern Netherlands, Prince Charles Alexander of Lorraine, visited Ghent in September 1752 and participated in the jay-shooting of the local crossbowmen's guild of Saint George.
 The Prince shot the jay just like his predecessor as governor Isabella had done at the jay-shooting in Brussels of 1615.
-Van Reysschoot was commissioned to paint a record of this feat that included portraits of the key members of the crossbowmen’s guild.
-The painting was delivered in 1657 and placed with much pomp in the Guild hall in November of that year.
+Van Reysschoot was commissioned to paint a record of this feat that included portraits of the key members of the crossbowmen's guild.
+The painting was delivered in 1657 and placed with much pomp in the Guild Hall in November of that year.
 A small-scale version of the composition not including the portraits was created by the Ghent painter Filips Karel Marissal and also placed in the Guild Hall (both works are now in the Ghent City Museum).

-Van Reysschoot was among the first protectors of the Ghent Academy of Arts.
-His nephew Petrus Norbertus van Reysschoot became one of the most distinguished professors of this institution.
+Van Reysschoot was among the first protectors of the Ghent's Royal Academy of Fine Arts.
+His nephew, Petrus Norbertus van Reysschoot, became one of the most distinguished professors of this institution.

 The artist died in the house on the Overpoortstraat, which had remained his property, and was buried by the care of the Alexian brothers on 26 February 1772.
 In the mortuary book held by the brothers, he is registered as an unmarried painter.